-DAAD Scholarships 2020 are open to international students from all over the world who want to pursue higher education at the best German universities for 2020-2021 academic year.
+DAAD Scholarship is open to international students from all over the world who want to pursue higher education at the best German universities for 2020-2021 academic year.
 These are fully funded scholarships for Master and PhD and provide, depending on academic level, monthly payments of 850 euros for graduates or 1,200 euros for doctoral candidates.

 Well-trained experts, who are networked with international partners, play an important part in the sustainable development of their countries.
 They are the best guarantee for a better future with less poverty, more education and health for all.
 With its development-oriented postgraduate study programs, the DAAD promotes the training of specialists from development and newly industrialized countries.